apiology/filer-for-asana/README.md

 ## Using Chrome Extension

 Go to the URL bar ("Chrome Omnibox"), then type 'fa', a space, then type your task name and hit enter.

+You can file into a project by providing it at the end, prededed by a `#`.
+After the project, you can provide a section preceded by a `.`.
+To file into a section in 'My Tasks' (your "user task list" in Asana lingo), just provide a section with no project name.

 ## Using Alfred Workflow

 Similarly, activate Alfred, then type 'fa', a space, then type your task name and hit enter.
+The same search syntax applies.

 ## Installing Chrome Extension